4th Antiaircraft Artillery Battalion: Formation, Gitmo and Pearl Harbor

 155 mm Long Tom gun "Scorpion" of the 4th Marine Defense Battalion at Barakoma Airfield on Vella Lavella in the South Pacific.

 The 4th Antiaircraft Artillery Battalion was commissioned on February 1, 1940, at Marine Corps Recruit Depot Parris Island, South Carolina.
 The original manpower for the battalion came from a cadre from the 3rd Defense Battalion.
 The battalion departed the United States in February 1941 bound for Guantanamo Bay, Cuba.
 Upon arrival they immediately established camp at the Deer Point area of the base.
 The unit did not stay in Cuba long and in October 1941 it boarded ships headed for Hawaii.
 The battalion arrived at Pearl Harbor on 1 December 1941 and was present for the attack on Pearl Harbor six days later.
 Although the battalion did not have any heavy guns operational during the attack it was able to get antiaircraft machine guns operational against Japanese aircraft.
 On December 13 the battalion began manning air defense positions around Pearl Harbor.
 At the same time that portions of the battalion were manning those new antiaircraft positions a large portion of the battalion was loading onto the USS Tangier (AV-8) as part of the relief force for the garrison on Wake Island.
 The ship was loaded by December 13 however it was unable to leave until December 16 because it had to wait for the USS Saratoga (CV-3) to refuel.
 The relief expedition did not make it to Wake Island in time and was instead diverted to Midway.
 4th Defense Battalion units at Pearl continued to man their positions until February 23, 1942, when they were relieved in order to prepare for movement to the South Pacific.

 Efate

-The 4th Defense Battalion departed Pearl Harbor and on March 29, 1942, came ashore on Efate in the New Hebrides.
-The battalion provided air defense coverage for the island and endured a malaria epidemic during its first few months ashore.
+The 4th Defense Battalion departed Pearl Harbor March 15, 1942, and on March 29 landed at Efate in the New Hebrides.
+The battalion provided air defense coverage for the island and endured a significant malaria epidemic during its first few months ashore.
 In July 1942, the battalion provided a detachment, alongside Marine Aircraft Group 21 to protect the newly constructed airfield at Espiritu Santo helping to ensure the lines of communication between Hawaii and Australia remained open prior to the allied landings on Guadalcanal.
 In March 1943 the battalion departed Efate and sailed for New Zealand to rest and conduct additional training.
-It departed New Zealand in July 1943 and arrived at Guadalcanal on 30 July 1943.
+The battalion departed New Zealand in July 1943 and arrived at Guadalcanal on 30 July 1943.
 During this time the battalion conducted additional preparations for upcoming operations in New Georgia.